Butternut Squash Bisque is a rich, but healthy vegetarian fall soup that is sweet and creamy with just a touch of heat.

 - Prepare butternut squash: Cut rinsed squash in half length-wise.
 Scoop out seeds, and place on a lined baking sheet.
 Drizzle with olive oil and season with salt and pepper.
 Bake in a 375°F for about 45 min until tender.
 Allow to cool.
 Scoop out flesh and set aside for the recipe.

 - In a large stockpot or Dutch oven, melt butter over medium-high heat.

-- Add onion, celery, carrot, garlic, and if you are using fresh butternut squash that is peeled and cubed, add that now too.
-Cook, stirring frequently, until vegetables are tender, about 10 minutes.
+- Add onion, celery, carrot, jalapeno, and garlic.
+Saute, stirring frequently, until vegetables are tender, about 10 minutes.

-- Add apples, apple juice, broth, and peppers.
-If you are using frozen or roasted squash, add it now as well.
-Bring to a boil.
+- Bring to a boil.
 Reduce heat and let simmer for about 25 minutes, until apples are tender.
 Remove from heat.

-- Blend in sour cream and half & half.
-Cook a few more minutes to increase the temperature.
-But do NOT bring to a boil (your dairy will curdle!).
-If you're using cheese, add it and stir until melted and blended.
+- Stir in cream, and season with salt and pepper to taste.
+Cook a few more minutes to increase the temperature, if necesary.
+But do NOT bring to a boil (your cream will curdle!).

 Never Miss a Thing!